Newark Weather Forecast - NewsBreak

 Newark Weather Forecast

-NEWARK, DE(Updated at 8am ET)Here's your weather forecast for the next four days.
+NEWARK, CA(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind